 In addition to their environmental benefits, hydrocarbons are a cost-saving option for heating/cooling and also for freezing.
-A common replacement for fluorocarbons (now lacking green credentials), HCs substitutes are compatible with oils and components found in many existing systems, can be purchased more cheaply, and also offer superior energy efficiency, reflected in more-affordable running costs.
+A common replacement for fluorocarbons (now lacking green credentials), HCs substitutes are compatible with oils and components found in many existing systems.
+They can be purchased more cheaply and also offer superior energy efficiency, reflected in more-affordable running costs.

-Though HCs are flammable, propane (R290) is in general use for cooking and heating, and thus the necessity for the application of standard practices for the safe handling and deployment of such materials is recognised and accepted by all users.
+Though HCs are flammable, propane (R290) is in general used for cooking and heating, and thus the necessity for the application of standard practices for the safe handling and deployment of such materials is recognized and accepted by all users.

 - USA, January 2021 – Ban of R134a in automotive A/C

-- USA, January 2020 – Ban of HFCs in all MBP applications & stand alone LBP systems
+- USA, January 2020 – Ban of HFCs in all MBP applications and stand-alone LBP systems

 - Europe, January 2020 – Ban of HFCs with GWP> 150 in mobile room A/C

-- Europe, January 2020 – Ban of HFCs with GWP> 2500 in commercial refrigerator- and freezer devices
+- Europe, January 2020 – Ban of HFCs with GWP> 2,500 in commercial refrigerator and freezer device

 - USA, January 2017 – Ban of HFCs in supermarket systems

-- Europe, January 2015 – Limitation of the HFCs quantities for import and production (+ taxes will increase)
+- Europe, January 2015 – Limitation of the HFC quantities for import and production (+ taxes will increase)

-- Worldwide, January 2015 – Complete prohibition of R12 and start of phase out of R22
+- Worldwide, January 2015 – Complete prohibition of R12 and start of R22 phaseout

 Hydrocarbons and the Environment

 The role of HC refrigerant systems in reducing harmful greenhouse gases is twofold: Firstly, direct greenhouse gas (GHG) emissions are significantly decreased thanks to the low GWP rating of HCs.
-Taking a typical supermarket, for example, where between 5 and 10 per cent of total refrigerants are vented into the local atmosphere, the use of HCs as a replacement refrigerant cuts annual gas emissions by many tons.
+Taking a typical supermarket, for example, where between five to ten percent of total refrigerants are vented into the local atmosphere, the use of HCs as a replacement refrigerant cuts annual gas emissions by many tons.

-Assisted by the cheap availability of HCs produced as a by‐product of gas and oil working, and by many studies demonstrating the energy savings HC systems can deliver, hydrocarbons have proved to be viable replacements for fluorocarbons and other environmentally harmful refrigerants.
+Assisted by the cheap availability of HCs produced as a by‐product of gas and oil, and by many studies demonstrating the energy savings HC systems can deliver, hydrocarbons have proved to be viable replacements for fluorocarbons and other environmentally harmful refrigerants.